Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Adversarial Environments

 In the above definition, the supremum is taken over \emph{all} finite-length admissible sequences $\bm \sigma$.
 Depending on the objective, the cost function in the definition \eqref{comp_rat_def} can be taken to be either Eqn.\ \eqref{avg_cost_fn} or Eqn.\ \eqref{max_cost_fn}.
 We emphasize that, while the online policy $\mathcal A$ has only causal information (\emph{i.e.,} knows only the subsequence $\bm{\sigma}_{1}^{t-1}$ at time $t$), the policy \textsf{OPT} is assumed to be equipped with non-causal knowledge of the entire sequence $\bm \sigma_{1}^T$ right at the beginning.
-Our objective is to design an online scheduling policy $\mathcal{A}$ with a small competitive ratio, so that it performs close to the \textsf{OPT} policy. \paragraph*{Sidenote} In the classical sum-throughput maximization problem, the objective is to maximize the total rate of successful packet transmissions to the users \cite{tassiulas}.
-It is interesting to note that finding a scheduling policy with a small competitive ratio for the sum-throughput objective is too strong a requirement, as all deterministic policies have unbounded competitive ratios in this case\footnote{The ratio in \eqref{comp_rat_def} is flipped for reward maximization problems.}.
+Our objective is to design an online scheduling policy $\mathcal{A}$ with a small competitive ratio so that it performs close to the \textsf{OPT} policy. \paragraph*{Discussion} In the sum-rate maximization problem, the objective is to maximize the total rate of successful packet transmissions to the users \cite{tassiulas}.
+It is interesting to note that finding a scheduling policy with a small competitive ratio for the sum-throughput objective is too strong a requirement, as all deterministic policies suffer from unbounded competitive ratios.
 This can be understood from the following simple example.
-Consider a static system consisting of two users in a single cell.
-If an online policy $\mathcal{A}$ schedules the first user at any slot, the adversary sets the channel corresponding to the first user to \textsf{Bad} and the second user's channel to \textsf{Good} and vice versa.
-Hence, all transmissions by the policy $\mathcal{A}$ are unsuccessful.
-On the other hand, at any slot, the optimal policy schedules the user having the \textsf{Good} channel state for the current slot.
-Hence, the \textsf{OPT} policy achieves unit throughput, resulting in unbounded competitive ratio.
+Assume that two stationary users are located in a single cell.
+If an online policy $\mathcal{A}$ schedules the first user at any slot, the adversary can set the channel corresponding to the first user to \textsf{Bad} and the second user's channel to \textsf{Good} and vice versa.
+Hence, all transmissions by policy $\mathcal{A}$ are unsuccessful.
+On the other hand, at any slot, the optimal policy schedules the user that has the \textsf{Good} channel state for that slot.
+Hence, the \textsf{OPT} policy achieves unit throughput, resulting in an unbounded competitive ratio.
+In the following, we show that, somewhat surprisingly, there exists a policy that achieves a finite competitive ratio for the AoI minimization problem.